gwaldron/osgearth/docs/source/references/envvars.rst

                                 and ``WARN``.
 Default is ``NOTICE``.
 (This is distinct from OSG's notify level.)
     :OSGEARTH_MP_PROFILE:       Dumps verbose profiling and timing data about the terrain engine's tile generator to the console.
+Set to 1 for detailed per-tile timings; Set to 2 for average tile load time calculations
+    :OSGEARTH_MP_DEBUG:         Draws tile bounding boxes and tilekey labels atop the map
     :OSGEARTH_MERGE_SHADERS:    Consolidate all shaders within a single shader program; this is required for GLES (mobile devices) and is therefore useful for testing. (set to 1).